 Global contribution for peace & security

-All police personnel working under the Blue Beret are active members of their home police services seconded to work with the United Nations.
-About “13,000 police men and women serve with us, making it one of the largest, most diverse police services in the world”, said UN Police Adviser Stefan Feller at the UN Chiefs of Police Summit in Jun 2016.
+All UNPOL personnel working under the Blue Beret are active members of their home police services seconded to work with the United Nations.
+“Specialized policing assistance, as part of the conflict prevention toolbox, can help avoid the need for larger-scale interventions down the road”, said UN Secretary-General in the lead up to the second United Nations Chiefs of Police Summit (UNCOPS) in Jun 2018.

 129 countries have seconded female and male police officers to serve the United Nations Police since 1990.

 More than 11,000 United Nations police officers are deployed in 15 United Nations peace operations, namely, MCOLOMBIA, MINURSO, MINUSCA, MINUJUSTH, MINUSMA, MONUSCO, UNAMA, UNAMID, UNFICYP, UNISFA, UNMIK, UNIOGBIS, UNMISS, UNSMIL and UNSOM.

 The United Nations has been deploying police officers for service in peace operations since the 1960s.
 ONUC was the very first United Nations mission where United Nations Police were deployed.
 The number of United Nations Police officers authorized for deployment in peacekeeping operations and special political missions increased from 5,840 in 1995 to over 11,000 in 2018.

 On any given day, United Nations police are providing operational support to host-State counterparts including to protect civilians; help facilitate secure elections; investigate incidents of sexual and gender-based violence; or prevent and address serious organized crime and violent.
 United Nations Police also assist with the reform, restructuring and development of host-State police services and other law enforcement agencies.

 Does United Nations Police have a standing police service?